 Hypatia of Alexandria (c.
-370 CE - March 415 CE) was a female philosopher and mathematician, born in Alexandria, Egypt possibly in 370 CE (although some scholars cite her birth as c.
-350 CE).
-Little is known of her life but her dramatic death at the hands of Christian fanatics is well-documented.
+370 - March 415) was a female philosopher and mathematician, born in Alexandria, Egypt possibly in 370 (although some scholars cite her birth as c.
+350).
+Little is known of her life but her dramatic death at the hands of Christian fanatics is well-documented and has become what she is best remembered for.

-She was the daughter of the mathematician Theon, the last Professor at the University of Alexandria, who tutored her in math, astronomy, and the philosophy of the day which, in modern times, would be considered science.
+She was the daughter of the mathematician Theon, the last Head Librarian of the Library of Alexandria, who tutored her in math, astronomy, and the philosophy of the day which, in modern times, would be considered science.
 Nothing is known of her mother and, as noted, there is little information about her life.
 As the scholar Michael A. B. Deakin writes:

 The most detailed accounts we have of Hypatia's life are the records of her death.
 We learn more about her death from the primary sources than we do about any other aspect of her life.
 (49)

 Alexandria, Egypt was founded on the site of the older port city of Rhakotis by Alexander the Great in c.
 331 BCE.
-Alexander is said to have drawn up the plans for the city himself and then left construction up to his commander Cleomenes while Alexander himself continued on his military campaigns.
-Cleomenes raised the original city but it was developed to its height by one of Alexander's generals, Ptolemy I (r.
+Alexander is said to have drawn up the plans for the city himself and then left construction up to his commander Cleomenes of Naucratis and architect Dinocrates of Rhodes while Alexander himself continued on his military campaigns.
+Cleomenes and Dinocrates raised the original city but it was developed to its height by one of Alexander's generals, Ptolemy I (r.
 323-282 BCE), who ruled Egypt after Alexander's death.

 In ancient times, the word museum normally referred to a religious establishment, a temple for the worship of the muses; Ptolemy's creation was a figurative temple for the muses, a place for cultivating the arts they symbolized.
 It was an ancient version of a think-tank: the members, consisting of noted writers, poets, scientists, and scholars, were appointed by the Ptolemies for life and enjoyed a handsome salary, tax exemption (no inconsiderable perquisite in the Ptolemaic kingdom, free lodging, and food.
 There was no danger of funds running out since the institution had an endowment granted by Ptolemy I when he set it up.
 (33)

-The city prospered under the first two rulers of the Ptolemaic Dynasty but steadily declined under the others until it was taken by Rome following the Battle of Actium in 31 BCE.
+The city prospered under the early rulers of the Ptolemaic Dynasty but steadily declined under the others beginning with Ptolemy VIII in c.
+145 BCE until it was taken by Rome following the Battle of Actium in 31 BCE.
 When the Roman emperor Constantine the Great (l.
-272-337 CE) made Christianity the state religion, the Christians of Alexandria – previously persecuted – now felt empowered to strike back at their pagan adversaries.
+272-337) decreed religious tolerance for Christianity, the Christians of Alexandria – previously persecuted – now felt empowered to strike back at their pagan adversaries.
 By Hypatia's time, religious differences and rivalries regularly divided the city and erupted in violence.

 Hypatia and Her City